Your questions answered

 Q: Where does the treatment take place?

-A: The initial appointment and preparatory treatments take place in London, however, egg collection, fertilization, biopsy and embryo transfer take place in another country.
+A: The initial appointment and preparatory treatments take place in London, however, egg collection, fertilisation, biopsy and embryo transfer take place in another country.
 If you then return to the UK you will be monitored by The Rainsbury Clinic for the first 3 months of your subsequent pregnancy, if required.

 Q: How long do I need to spend abroad?